 - 1. Did you hit Debug>Reset?
 This may produce read/write errors. - 2.
 Try the action again.
 It may be a one-time error. - 3.
 Ensure that the target is powered and at the correct voltage levels for the device.
 See the device data sheet for required device voltage levels. - 4.
 Ensure that the debugger-to-target connection is correct (PGC and PGD are connected.) - 5.
-For write failures, ensure that "Erase all before Program" is checked on the Program Options for the debugger (see Section A.3.2 "Debug"). - 6.
+For write failures, ensure that "Erase all before Program" is checked on the Program Options for the debugger (see Section A.3.3 "Program"). - 6.
 Ensure that the cable(s) are of the correct length.

-6.3.2 Debugger-to-Target Communication Error Actions
+6.3.2 Debugger to Target Communication Error Actions

-The MPLAB PICkit 4 In-Circuit Debugger and the target device are out-of-sync with each other.
+If the MPLAB ICD 4 In-Circuit Debugger and the target device are not communicating with each other.

 - 1. Select Debug>Reset and then try the action again. - 2.
-Ensure that the cable(s) used are the correct length.
+Ensure that the cable(s) are of the correct length.

-6.3.3 Debugger-to-computer Communication Error Actions
+6.3.3 Debugger to Computer Communication Error Actions

-The MPLAB PICkit 4 In-Circuit Debugger and MPLAB X IDE are out-of-sync with each other.
+If the MPLAB ICD 4 In-Circuit Debugger and MPLAB IDE X are not communicating with each other.

-- 1. Unplug and then plug in the debugger. - Reconnect to the debugger. - 3.
+- 1. Unplug and then plug in the debugger. - 1.
+Reconnect to the debugger. - 2.
 Try the operation again.
-It is possible the error was a one time event. - The version of MPLAB X IDE installed may be incorrect for the version of firmware loaded on the MPLAB PICkit 4 In-Circuit Debugger.
-Follow the steps outlined in Section 6.3.4 "Corrupted Installation Actions".
+It is possible the error was a one-time event. - 3.
+The version of MPLAB IDE X installed may be incorrect for the version of firmware loaded on the MPLAB ICD 4 In-Circuit Debugger (follow the steps outlined in Section 6.3.4 "Corrupted Installation Actions"). - 4.
+There may be an issue with the computer USB port (see Section 6.3.5 "USB Port Communication Error Actions").